 What is the LIBOR Rate?

 LIBOR stands for “London Inter-Bank Offered Rate.”
-It is based on rates that contributor banks in London offer each other for inter-bank deposits.
+This interest rate is based on rates that contributor banks in London offer each other for inter-bank deposits.
 From a bank’s perspective, deposits are simply funds that are loaned to them.
-So in effect, a LIBOR is a rate at which a fellow London bank can borrow money from other banks.
-Rate calculations are complex as they incorporate variables such as time, maturity and currency rates.
+So in effect, a LIBOR is a rate at which a fellow London bank can borrow money from other banks in a particular currency.
+Rate calculations are complex as they incorporate variables such as time, maturity and currency exchange rates.
 There are hundreds of LIBOR rates reported each month in numerous currencies.
-We report the 12 Month LIBOR on or after the first of the month.
+We report the 1 Year LIBOR (12 Month LIBOR) on or after the first of the month.
 This is the LIBOR for a twelve month deposit in U.S. Dollars on the last business day of the previous month.

 Note: Rates published prior to July 2007 reflect the Fannie Mae LIBOR rate which used a different calculation.
 Fannie Mae discontinued its use and publication of LIBOR rates at the end of June 2007 and suggested a replacement rate using our current methodology, which is similar to the Wall Street Journal LIBOR (WSJ LIBOR).